5rahim/seanime/README.md

 ### What it is not

-Seanime is not a replacement for Plex/Jellyfin as it is not meant to be a fully-fledged media server.
-It demands an internet connection to fetch metadata.
+Seanime is not a replacement for Plex/Jellyfin, it requires an internet connection to fetch metadata and does not support transcoding or streaming to other devices.

 ### TODO

 - Add support for automatic syncing with MyAnimeList & Kitsu.
-- Add support for deleting files.
 - Scan logging.

 # Setup